A survey on knowledge-enhanced multimodal learning: Multimodal representation learning

-COCO \cite{coco} consists of around 106K images/533K captions in the train split, and 25K images/5K captions in the test split, with 5 sentences provided per caption from different annotators.
+\textbf{COCO} \cite{coco} consists of around 106K images/533K captions in the train split, and 25K images/5K captions in the test split, with 5 sentences provided per caption from different annotators.
 Those sentences are designed to provide an overall (global) understanding of their corresponding images, which represent scenes of multiple objects and their in-between relationships.
-As most VL tasks are built atop COCO, it is considered an in-domain dataset.
+As most VL tasks are built atop COCO, it is considered to be an \textit{in-domain} dataset.
 Because of the usage of COCO for downstream tasks, subsets of COCO used in pre-training and fine-tuning must be mutually exclusive to avoid any data leakage.

-Visual Genome (VG) \cite{visualgenome} is another in-domain dataset, from which several VL tasks emerge.
+\textbf{Visual Genome (VG)} \cite{visualgenome} is another \textit{in-domain} dataset, from which several VL tasks emerge.
 It contains more than 100K images of complex scenes, providing multiple annotations regarding per image scene graphs, objects (3.8M instances), relationships (2.3 M), attributes (2.8 M), visual questions and answers (1.7 M), region descriptions (5.4 M) and region scene graphs (3,7 M).
 Region descriptions are captions grounded to image regions, acting as dense captions per image.
 As VG images have a partial overlap with COCO images, any COCO image used in downstream tasks should be excluded from the VG during pre-training.

-SBU Captions \cite{sbu} consists of 990K images/990K captions in the train split, and 10K images/10K captions in the test spit, with each image corresponding to one caption.
-It is an out-of-domain dataset, larger in size than COCO and VG.
-Conceptual Captions (CC) \cite{cc} is the largest out-of-domain dataset used for pre-training, consisting of more than 3 million images for training and 14K for validation with 1 caption each.
+\textbf{SBU Captions} \cite{sbu} consists of 990K images/990K captions in the train split, and 10K images/10K captions in the test spit, with each image corresponding to one caption.
+It is an \textit{out-of-domain} dataset, larger in size than COCO and VG.

+\textbf{Conceptual Captions (CC)} \cite{cc} is the largest \textit{out-of-domain} dataset used for pre-training, consisting of more than 3 million images for training and 14K for validation with 1 caption each.

-\paragraph{Pre-training objectives} \textit{Uni-modal pre-training objectives} concerning either \textit{T} (\textit{language objectives}) or \textit{I} (\textit{vision objectives}) at a time, as well as \textit{cross-modal objectives} which take into account both modalities at once are used for pre-training.
+\paragraph{Pre-training objectives} \textit{Uni-modal objectives} concerning either \textit{T} (\textit{language objectives}) or \textit{I} (\textit{vision objectives}) at a time, as well as \textit{cross-modal objectives}, which take into account both modalities at once are used for pre-training.
 Such objectives teach the models to infer missing information by understanding their surroundings.
 Self-supervised learning is the most prevalent technique, enabling learning with the help of a corrupted part of the input or adversarially matched pairs in a contrastive fashion.